-The Required Employer Contribution is significantly lower than the previous year.
-This is a direct result of the current funding policy targeting elimination of the Unfunded Actuarial Accrued Liability by September 30, 2019.
-In absence of a replacement funding policy in place, all emerging experience and changes in assumptions will have immediate impact on the contribution requirements with a potential for dramatic changes from one year to the next.
+The Required Employer Contribution is moderately lower than determined in the previous valuation.
+In absence of a different funding policy in place, all emerging experience and changes in assumptions will have immediate impact on the contribution requirements with a potential for dramatic changes from one year to the next.